esper-io/dev-docs/docs/home/console/device-provisioning/afw-provisioning/index.md

 ![Provision Device](../../../assets/OLD_DASHBOARD/5_PD.png)

 Step 5.
-Enter **afw#esper** in the Google Sign in screen, then click **"Next"**. afw#esper is the keyword with which Google (our certified EMM partner) will recognize that this device is to be registered with Esper.
+Enter **afw#esper** in the Google Sign in screen, then click **"Next"**. afw#esper is the keyword with which Google (our certified EMM partner) will recognize that this device is to be registered with Esper.  this is the one

 ![Provision Device](../../../assets/afw/template3.png)